Premarital, Postmarital, and Cohabitation Agreements

 Legal Cohabitation Agreements in San Francisco

 Cohabitation agreements are similar to prenuptial and postnuptial agreements.
-Their only difference is that they are contracted between unmarried individuals who are romantically involved; live together; and who acquire property, assets, and debts together as a couple.
+Their only difference is that they are contracted between unmarried individuals who are romantically involved, live together, and acquire property, assets, and debts together as a couple.
 Because they are not contractually obligated through marriage, these couples can define and predetermine their rights, responsibilities, and expectations regarding financial issues in these agreements.

 Request Your Financial Agreement Consultation Today.